1. WeatherSpark.com

 2. United States

-Climate and Average Weather Year Round in Cape Cod United States
+Climate and Average Weather Year Round in Cape Cod Massachusetts, United States

 In Cape Cod, the summers are warm; the winters are very cold, snowy, and windy; and it is partly cloudy year round.
 Over the course of the year, the temperature typically varies from 26°F to 78°F and is rarely below 14°F or above 85°F.